lf-lang/lf-lang.github.io/blog/2025-10-14-decentralized-consistency.md

 This type of fault is called a **safe-to-process** (**STP**) violation because messages are being handled out of tag order.
 The intended tag of the input can be accessed as shown in the code above.

-## Multirate inputs: the automatic emergency braking use case
+## Multirate inputs: automatic emergency braking
 ![AutomaticEmergencyBrakingSystem diagram](../static/img/blog/AutomaticEmergencyBrakingSystem.svg)

 Consider the above Lingua Franca implementation of an automatic emergency braking system, one of the most critical ADAS systems that modern cars are equipped with.